Dictionary learning under global sparsity constraint: Experimental results

 A series of test images of $512\times 512$ or $256\times 256$ pixels were utilized for the image reconstruction problems.
 These images were generated by combining $6$ gray-scale images, all of which are widely used in the image processing literature \cite{6image}, with different levels of nonhomogeneous noise.
-In our experiments, four types of nonhomogeneous noise were employed: (1) nonhomogeneous Gaussian noise with extent $\delta$: the standard deviation of the Gaussian noise increasing uniformly from $0$ for lower-right pixels to $\delta$ for the upper-left pixels across the image; (2) salt-pepper noise with extent $p$: corrupting the image with $p$ percentage of dead pixels with either maximum or minimum intensity values; (3) mixture of homogeneous Gaussian and salt-pepper noise, with extents $\sigma$ and $p$, respectively; (4) mixture of nonhomogeneous Gaussian and salt-pepper noise, with extents $\delta$ and $p$, respectively.
+In our experiments, four types of nonhomogeneous noise were employed for each image, constituting four series of experiments listed as follows.

+\emph{Experiment 1 (E1): Nonhomogeneous Gaussian noise with extent $\delta$.} The standard deviation of Gaussian noise increasing uniformly from $0$ for lower-right pixels to $\delta$ for upper-left pixels across the image.
+For each of the original $6$ images, $8$ noisy images of this type were generated, with noise extents $\delta=10.22,$ $30.66,$ $51.10,$ $61.32,$ $81.76,$ $102.20,$ $127.75,$ $153.30$, respectively.

+\emph{Experiment 2 (E2): Salt-pepper noise with extent $p$.} Corrupting the image with $p$ percentage of dead pixels with either maximum or minimum intensity values.
+For each image, $6$ noisy images of this type were utilized, with noise extents $p=2,6,10,12,16,20$, respectively.

+\emph{Experiment 3 (E3): Mixture of homogeneous Gaussian and salt-pepper noise with extent $(\sigma,p)$.} Mixing the image with the combination of homogeneous Gaussian noise with deviation $\sigma$ and salt-pepper noise with extent $p$.
+For each image, $4$ corrupted images of this type were used, with noise extents $(\sigma,p) = (20,5), (20,10), (40,5), (40,10)$, respectively.

+\emph{Experiment 4 (E4): Mixture of nonhomogeneous Gaussian and salt-pepper noise with extent $(\delta,p)$.} Corrupting the image with the mixture of nonhomogeneous Gaussian noise with extent $\delta$ and salt-pepper noise with extent $p$.
+For each image, $5$ noisy images of this type were used, with noise extents $(\delta,p) = (20.44,4), (20.44,10), (51.10,4), (51.10,10),$ $(76.65,10)$, respectively.

-The dictionary was trained on the overlapping patches, of $8\times 8$ pixels (i.e., the input samples are with dimension $d=64$), from a noisy image in each experiment, and thus each experiment included $n=(256-7)^2=62, 001$ patches (all available patches from the $256\times 256$ images, and every second patch from every second row in the $512\times 512$ images).
-In each of the experiments, the dictionary $D$ contained $m=256$ atoms.
-For each dictionary learning method, the images were rebuilt by averaging the overlapping reconstructed patches over the dictionary attained by the method.
+In each experiment, the dictionary was trained on the overlapping patches, of $8\times 8$ pixels (i.e., the input signals are with dimension $d=64$), of input images, and thus each experiment includes $n=(256-7)^2=62, 001$ patches (all available patches from the $256\times 256$ images, and every second patch from every second row in the $512\times 512$ images).
+In each of the experiments, the dictionary $D$ contains $m=256$ atoms.
+For each utilized dictionary learning method, the images were rebuilt by averaging the overlapping reconstructed patches over the dictionary attained by the method.